Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Importance-based Selection

-\cite{liu2024training} also proposes a simulence-based~\cite{guu2023simfluence} linear datamodel that correlates the training samples with the validation or test set loss.
-A featurized simulator, namely GPTfluence, models the training dynamics (e.g., loss, BLEU and ROUGE scores) across time via an $n$-th order Markov process.
+\cite{liu2024training} also propose a simulation-based~\cite{guu2023simfluence} linear datamodel that correlates the training samples with the validation or test set loss.
+A featured simulator, namely GPTfluence, models the training dynamics (e.g., loss, BLEU and ROUGE scores) across time via an $n$-th order Markov process.
 It extracts representations $g(x_i), x_i\in S$ from BERT or GPT, and generates both multiplicative and additive factors to reflect the influence of any training example on the testing set.
-The testing performance $\phi_t$ at any time $t$ is affected by: 1) its performance at preceding $n$ times and 2) the current training batch $c_t$:
+The testing performance $\phi_t$ at any time $t$ is affected by: 1) its performance at preceding $n$ times and 2) the current training batch $c_t$: where $\mathbf{W}^{T}_{(j)},\mathbf{U}^{T}_{(j)},\mathbf{W'},\mathbf{U'}$ are learnable weights which are optimized by minimizing $\sum_{t=1}^{T}(y_t-\phi_t(x_k))^2$ with $y_t$ being the ground-truth metric score monitored during training at step $t$.
+The $\langle \cdot,\cdot \rangle_{F}$ denotes the Frobenius inner product.
+Samples that reduce the evaluation loss the most are selected as influential data.